yxsmeen/TechSupport/README.md

 While a doctor visits with a patient, their status is set to in-progress.
 Doctors can move the patient to a different room if necessary.
 While the doctor has stepped away for tests or any other reason, the patient’s status can be updated to on-hold.
 Patients on-hold stay on-hold until the doctor finishes the tests and returns when the status is moved back to in-progress.
 Once the patient checks out, their status is updated to checked out, and they are removed from the list of current patients at the hospital's walk-in clinic.

-Using good software design principles, create an admission/queueing system that lets patients be entered, stored, custom sorted, searched, tracked, dismissed, and should allow changing patient information..
+Using good software design principles, create an admission/queueing system that lets patients be entered, stored, custom sorted, searched, tracked, dismissed, and should allow changing patient information.